Article Summary: Congaree National Park Facts

-According to the National Park Service, much of the Congaree floodplain was granted to or claimed by planters whose intent was to plant cash crops such as rice and indigo and make their fortune.
+Much of the Congaree floodplain was granted to or claimed by planters who aimed to grow cash crops such as rice and indigo and make their fortune.

-These settlers brought more changes to this landscape.
+These settlers brought significant changes to the landscape.

 Perhaps the least known of our Congaree National Park Facts is that while Congaree was ideal for establishing farms it was also ideal for escaping from the oppressive plantation economy, which characterized the South prior to the Civil War.

 The area is a jungle-like wilderness which served as a refuge.